5 Ways to Implement Self-Checkouts Right

 Looking to the future of self-checkouts

-So does this spell the end for human cashiers?
-The Bureau of Labor Statistics predicts that advances in technology could cause the number of cashier jobs in the US to fall faster than overall retail workers.
+So does this spell fewer employees in the future?
+The Bureau of Labor Statistics predicts that advances in the self-checkout process could cause the number of cashier jobs in the US to fall faster than overall retail workers.
 But it’s unlikely that retail assistant jobs will become obsolete; they will just evolve.

 Walmart, for example, is testing a new store in Arkansas that has no traditional checkout lanes, opting instead for an open area of checkout bays.
 Employees are still present, but they're deployed differently.
-If a customer wants to serve themselves, they can, and if they want an associate to check them out, a staff member rings up their items at the new terminal.
+If a customer wants to serve themselves, they can use self service kiosks, and if they want an associate to check them out, a staff member rings up their items at the new terminal.
 This leaves employees free to focus on individual customers’ needs and higher-value tasks.

 Both of these examples highlight the central importance of customer experience.
-Whatever system or combination of checkout options you implement, the key to maximizing revenue is resolving customers’ pain points.
+Whatever system or combination traditional and self-checkout options you implement, the key to maximizing revenue is resolving customers’ pain points.
 Do this well, and you will reap the benefits.